 In contrast to revocable trusts, irrevocable trusts cannot be revoked or modified after they are signed.
 Irrevocable trusts can be useful tools for specific goals, like reducing taxes, but they require giving up ownership and control of trust property.

 The main advantage of making a living trust is to spare your family the expense and delay of probate court proceedings after your death.
 But do you really need a trust?

 Colorado uses the Uniform Probate Code, which simplifies the probate process, so making a living trust may be more trouble than it saves.

-Colorado has a simplified probate process for small estates (under $50,000).
-If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding it.
+If your estate meets these requirements when you die, then the probate process may be straightforward and relatively inexpensive and you may not need to worry about avoiding it.